coveooss/tgf/README.md

   -v, --version                Get the current version of tgf -l, --logging=<level>        Set the logging level (critical=0, error=1, warning=2, notice=3, info=4, debug=5)
-      --no-home                Disable the mapping of the home directory
+      --no-home                Disable the mapping of the home directory -f, --flush-cache            Pass --terragrunt-update-source to terragrunt to flush the cache
 ```

 If any of the tgf arguments conflicts with an argument of the desired entry point, you must place that argument after -- to ensure that they are